Coding-Lion/nextion_experiments/README.md

 ![custom font](images/custom_font.png)

-Then I removed the pic (Background Image) and pic1 (Foregropund Image) of the slider.
+Then I removed the pic (Background Image) and pic1 (Foreground Image) of the slider.

-To display the bar I added this code Touch Release Event and the Touch Move Event of the Slider:
+To display the bar, I added this code Touch Release Event and the Touch Move Event of the Slider:

 ````
 //draw colored bar